hieunguyen810/VLC_demodulation/readme.txt

     + Distance: from 10 to 40 cm (only use at 100kbps and 200kbps)
     + Preprocessing: Framing or DAE (denoising autoencoder)
     + enableCWT: true or false (cwt: Continuous wavelet transform)
+    + Model: one of three model: Probabilistic neural networks, General regression neural networks, deep tensor neuarl networks (you can add new model at Model.py).
 - run file "run.py"